cyber-prophet/cosmos-nushell/out/cyber/commands-md-files/cyber tx wasm instantiate.md

-Instantiate a wasm contract
+Creates a new instance of an uploaded wasm code with the given 'constructor' message.
+Each contract instance has a unique address assigned.
+Example:
+$ cyber tx wasm instantiate 1 '{"foo":"bar"}' --admin="$(cyber keys show mykey -a)" \
+  --from mykey --amount="100ustake" --label "local0.1.0"

 Usage:
   cyber tx wasm instantiate [code_id_int64] [json_encoded_init_args] --label [text] --admin [address,optional] --amount [coins,optional]  [flags]

 Aliases:
   instantiate, start, init, inst, i

 Flags:
   -a, --account-number uint      The account number of the signing account (offline mode only)
-      --admin string             Address of an admin
-      --amount string            Coins to send to the contract during instantiation -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync") --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign
+      --admin string             Address or key name of an admin --amount string            Coins to send to the contract during instantiation -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync") --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
+      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign